thearchitector/dotfiles-arch/README.md

   HOOKS=(base udev ... block lvm2 filesystems)
 ```

 To more efficiently use your disk space, you can also enable compression of the generated files.
 This step is optional, but I recommend it if you are low of usable disk space.
-The method with the highest compression ratio is `xz`, which is an implementation of the LZMA2 compression algorithm.
-To enable it, simply uncomment `COMPRESSION=xz` and uncomment `COMPRESSION_OPTIONS` while `-e` to the list.
+The method with the highest compression ratio is `xz`, which is an implementation of the LZMA2 compression algorithm (<https://en.wikipedia.org/wiki/Lempel–Ziv–Markov_chain_algorithm>).
+To enable it, simply uncomment `COMPRESSION=xz`, uncomment `COMPRESSION_OPTIONS`, and add `-e` to that options list.

 Finally, regenerate your `initramfs` files by running `mkinitcpio -P`.

 ### Updating your clock

 Unless a miracle has happened, it is likely that your system's clock(s) will be incorrect.
 If it _is_ correct, then it will likely soon not be.
-There are many options for synchronizing your clock and setting your timezones, but I suggest that you utilize the NTP server pool.
+There are many options for synchronizing your clock and setting your timezone, but I suggest that you utilize the NTP server pool.

 <img align="left" width=450 src="https://upload.wikimedia.org/wikipedia/commons/c/c9/Network_Time_Protocol_servers_and_clients.svg">

 The NTP server pool is a massively decentralized time keeping service that makes use of the NTP protocol (<https://en.wikipedia.org/wiki/Network_Time_Protocol>).
 There are many individual NTP servers available, from the United States' official NIST time server (time.nist.gov) to Cloudflare's time service (<https://www.cloudflare.com/time/>).
 Rather than have every computer connect to the official servers directly, an immense networking challenge on its own, the power of the NTP pool is in its distribution network.
 The pool allows updates from those official servers to propagate to many different computers via a web of interconnected clients.
 In principle, each connected computer trusts that, when it asks a neighbor for the time, that neighbor is up to date.
 The root of that chain of assumptions, and the reason the entire system works, is that there exists at least one client that actually _is_ connected to the official server.

 You might think that the network delays between varying clients will cause a synchronization problem, since the propagation of literally anything in our universe is not instant (like how you observe lightning and thunder happening at different times even though they occur simultaneously).
-Well, the people who came up with the NTP pool and protocols are pretty clever and figure out a way around that, so don't fret.
+You would be right, but the people who came up with the NTP pool and protocol are pretty clever and figured out a way around that.

 #### Installing chrony

-To use the NTP pool you need an application that supports clock synchronization via the NTP protocol. chrony (<https://chrony.tuxfamily.org>) is one such utility, and I recommend it because it's easy to install and configure.
+To use the NTP pool you need an application that supports clock synchronization via the NTP protocol. chrony (<https://chrony.tuxfamily.org>) is one such utility, and I recommend it because it's up to date, maintained, easy to install, and simple to configure.
 You can install chrony like any other package:

 ```sh
   $ pacman -S chrony